Blog category: Austrian History

 A morganatic marriage is a marriage contracted between a member of a royal or noble family and someone (typically, but not necessarily) of lower status, in which the spouse and any resulting children have no claim to royal or noble rank, title, or hereditary property.
 Another term for a morganatic marriage is a left-handed marriage, stemming from the custom of the groom extending his left hand, rather than his right hand, to the bride.
 Morganatic marriages primarily took place in the Germanic areas of the Holy Roman Empire and its successors between the 15th and 19th centuries.

 Dangers of Walking in Vienna in the 1820s

-Pity the poor pedestrian in Vienna during the time in which Napoleon in America is set.
+Pity the poor pedestrian in Vienna in the early 19th century!
 Here’s what an English visitor had to say about the dangers of walking in Austria’s capital in the early 1820s.

 The Marriage of Napoleon and Marie Louise

 Fancy a royal wedding?
 Napoleon Bonaparte and his second wife Marie Louise had three of them.
 They were married in a religious ceremony on March 11, 1810, though Napoleon was not present for the occasion.
 They then had a civil wedding on April 1 and another religious wedding on April 2.
 Here’s a look at the festivities.

 Adam Albert von Neipperg, Lover of Napoleon’s Wife